8.4 C

 “We should not forget that the freedom you and I enjoy today,” he said, “is largely due to the brave stand taken by the black sons of Haiti ninety years ago . . . striking for their freedom, they struck for the freedom of every black man in the world.” –Frederick Douglass

 The Haitian Revolution was the greatest revolution the world has ever known.
-The revolution which started on August 22, 1791 on the island, which came to be known as Ayiti (Haiti), and ended at the Battle of Vertieres on November 18, 1803, is the only successful revolution carried out by enslaved people in history.
-It is important to realize that the revolution did not involve two powerful armies facing each other.
-Rather, it was a revolution carried out by an oppressed people who started off by using their work tools to fight a guerrilla warfare, before they were trained into being a military force securing victory over three of the world’s powerful armies at the time.
-The revolution which destroyed both the Maafa/Atlantic slavery and French colonial rule, began under the leadership of Boukman Dutty, before the meteoric rise of Toussaint Louverture as a military commander.
+The revolution, which started on August 22, 1791, on the island that came to be known as Ayiti (Haiti), and ended at the Battle of Vertieres on November 18, 1803, is the only successful revolution led by enslaved people in history.
+It is important to realise that the revolution did not involve two powerful armies facing each other.
+Rather, it was a revolution carried out by an oppressed people who started off by using their work tools to fight a guerrilla warfare, before they were trained into being a military force securing victory over three of the world’s most powerful armies at the time.
+The revolution, which destroyed both the Maafa (Atlantic trafficking and captivity) and French usurpation, began under the leadership of Boukman Dutty, before Toussaint Louverture’s meteoric rise as a military commander.
 After Louverture’s arrest and imprisonment in France, the revolution was completed under the leadership of Jean-Jacques Dessalines.

 Painting by Kervin Andre